-Drawing on insights from policy experts, researchers, practitioners, and technology developers, this session will:
+Drawing on insights from policy experts, researchers, practitioners, and technology developers, the session:

-- Highlight innovative solutions and practical tools that strengthen disaster resilience.
+- Highlighted innovative solutions and practical tools that strengthen disaster resilience.

-- Explore strategies to enhance preparedness and reduce disaster impacts across South Africa and beyond.
+- Explored strategies to enhance preparedness and reduce disaster impacts across South Africa and beyond.

-- Feature municipal perspectives on embedding innovation in disaster risk reduction and everyday service delivery.
+- Featured municipal perspectives on embedding innovation in disaster risk reduction and everyday service delivery.

 - Mr Faizal Seedat is the Senior Manager for Strategic Planning in eThekwini Municipality’s Human Settlements Directorate, leading inputs into the IDP, SDF, and related plans.
 He has received awards for pioneering the Informal Settlement Programme and advancing the Collaborative Informal Settlement Action approach as part of the City’s Resilience Strategy.
 As joint Technical Lead on the UK Prosperity Fund’s ISIMS project, he championed data-driven informal settlement planning.
 He also chairs the Informal Settlement Incremental Upgrading Forum, driving the City-Wide Incremental Upgrading Strategy.